sanyam991/event-booking-api1/README.md

 🧪 Sample Request with Token
 Make sure to include the token in your request header like this:

-http
-Copy
-Edit
 Authorization: Bearer <your_token>
 🧑‍💻 Admin Access
 To create an admin, you can manually insert a user in your DB with the role set to "admin" or modify the registration controller for development purposes.

-📃 License
-This project is open-source and available under the MIT License.

-yaml
-Copy
-Edit